-You’re here because you’re considering starting with Honeybook, or switching away from it.
-Maybe Honeybook is feeling too cumbersome, or maybe you just want to make sure you’re making a smart buying decision before you commit to set-up.
+You’re here because you’re considering starting with Honeybook or switching away from it.
+Maybe Honeybook is feeling too cumbersome, or maybe you just want to make sure you’re making a smart buying decision before you commit to setting up any project management tools.

-In this post, we’ll go over the best alternative to Honeybook, for coaches and consultants specifically.
-If you’re a photographer, graphic designer or creative freelancer you can skip this post.
-But if your business is in the coach, consultant, or advisor type of realm then keep reading!
+In this post, we’ll go over the best Honeybook alternative for coaches and consultants specifically.
+If you’re a photographer, graphic designer, or creative freelancer, you can skip this post.
+But if your business is in the coach, consultant, or advisor realm, then keep reading!

 What is Honeybook?

-Honeybook was originally launched as a tool to help vendors in the wedding industry.
-The idea was that multiple vendors could collaborate in one place, and easily track their various client projects.
+Honeybook was originally launched as a business management solution to help vendors in the wedding industry.
+The idea was that multiple vendors could collaborate in one place and easily track their various client projects.

-Honeybook’s core features are CRM (customer relationship management), pipeline management, invoicing, time tracking, online payments, and automated workflows.
+Honeybook’s key features are CRM (customer relationship management), pipeline management, invoicing, time tracking, online payments, and automated workflows.

 The Major Downsides of Honeybook for Coaches & Consultants

 Honeybook is a well-designed, well-executed tool that works well for those who take each client through a proposal > invoice > custom project process.
 However, it can feel a little clunky for coaches and consultants who aren’t doing time-tracking and often deliver the same package to multiple clients.